 Wudfil will take on acrylic stains very easily, however an oil finish such as the one we used, does not penetrate the filler as easily.
 Therefore we recommend using an acrylic stain on your Wudfil if you’re using an oil finish, to get the desired look.

 Using a random orbit sander, sand the wood to the desired finish.
 If your furniture is in a poor condition (like ours was), start with a coarse 60 or 80g paper, working through 120g and finishing at 150g.
 If your furniture is still fairly smooth, you can start at a higher grit (we suggest 120g).

 Don’t use a paper finer than 220g, if you go too high you run the risk of sealing the wood and restricting the penetration of the oil finish.

 Try the Festool Rotex RO sander with the triangular detail sanding head to get into the tight spaces that a normal random orbital sander may struggle with.
 Otherwise, you’ll need to do some hand sanding to make sure you get right into the corners.

 Apply your garden furniture oil, which in this case, we used Osmo UV Protection Oil Oak Finish.
 This should be done with a natural bristle brush, following the wood grain for maximum absorption.
 These brush types are preferred for oil based products due to them being able to hold more finish.
-If you’re using a different finish, be aware that water based finishes can make natural bristles swell out of shape, so for these synthetic brushes would be best.
+If you’re using a different finish, be aware that water-based finishes can make natural bristles swell out of shape.
+For these synthetic brushes would be best.